EvelynPloetz/Deep-LASI/docs/source/examples/example-2c-FRET-Dynamic.rst

    Setting the measurement parameters to load the data from the green channel

-Now the particle detection pannel appears on the *Extraction* tab showing the detected molecules inside green triangles, and the number of them in a black box on the top right pannel as you can see on :numref:`particle detection preview`.
+Now the particle detection panel appears on the *Extraction* tab showing the detected molecules inside green triangles, and the number of them in a black box on the top right panel as you can see on :numref:`particle detection preview`.
 With the sliders provided below the image, we lowered the *Display contrast* to see the single molecules distribution on the surface better, and also the *Detection Threshold* to have more particles detected.

 .. figure:: ./../../figures/examples/PA11_particle_detection.png
    :width: 500